In Indonesia, the Albanians have the possibility of resetting a relationship retained by anxiety and erroneous perceptions - ExBulletin

 This moment offers the two governments the possibility of going beyond symbolic gestures towards a deeper, more inclusive and focused partnership.

-In the midst of global fragmentation, confidence is not only desirable its essential.
+In the midst of global fragmentation, confidence is not only desirable that it is essential.
 And although differences remain, they are not insurmountable when guided by mutual respect, strategic patience and commitment to real cooperation.

 For Australia, the challenge is to go beyond strategic anxiety and invest in a multidimensional resilient relationship with Indonesia.
 This visit could be the first step to do this exactly.